ZakaHaceCosas/FuckingNode/docs/about/roadmap.md

   - [x] Linter
   - [x] Prettifier
   - [ ] Auditer (this is a bit special, you'll see later on)

+### Version 3.1

+- [ ] Better migration feature.
+  - [ ] Manually migrate projects, copying exact versions from one lockfile and creating (by us) a new one where everything'll be added.
+(Sounds difficult, but some package managers AFAIK are capable of this, so we should try at least too.)

 ---